Clazex/HollowKnight.GodSeekerPlus/README.md

   + **Infinite Radiance Climbing**: When fighting in the Hall of Gods, starts Absolute Radiance boss fight from the end of Phase 2 and reset when starting final phase.
   + **P5 Health**: Reduce boss health in Ascended and Radiant difficulty to match with Attuned difficulty.

+- **Cosmetic**:
+  + **More Pantheon Caps**: Enable the unused no hit cap for Pantheons 1 to 4, and add a new special effect for all pantheons indicating completed once no hit with all bindings.
+  + **No Fury Effect**: Remove the red effect around the screen when the Fury of Fallen is activated.
+  + **No Low Health Effect**: Remove all low health related effects.

 - **New Save Quickstart**:
   + **Unlock Eternal Ordeal**: Auto unlock the Eternal Ordeal.
   + **Unlock Pantheons**: Auto unlock Pantheon of Knight and the Pantheon of Hallownest when in Godseeker mode, also activates some objects in the Godhome Atrium Roof.